z4kn4fein/stashbox/docs/advanced/generics.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-Rather than doing that, you can register your generic type's open-generic version and let Stashbox create the closed ones for you.
+Rather than doing that, you can register your type's open-generic version and let Stashbox create the closed ones for you.
 When a matching closed service type is requested, the container constructs an equivalent closed-generic implementation.

 <!-- div:right-panel -->